FarronF/limerick-council-meetings/meetings/2020/12/15-Virtual Meeting of the Travel and Transportation Strategic Policy Committee/Minutes - Meeting of the Travel and Transportation Strategic Policy Committee - 20th October 2020.md

 requested publicly a ministerial review of LSMATS, regarding concerns raised such as the data

-used, the timeframes on projects etc. Mr. Kennedy confirmed that the NTA have themselves--- 3
+used, the timeframes on projects etc. Mr. Kennedy confirmed that the NTA have themselves
+---
+3

 been in contact with the Minister for Transport and is awaiting a definitive response from his